Data-Only-Greater/taxonopy/README.md

 Taxonopy requires two parts.
 Firstly, a schema is defined which provides a hierarchical structure.
 Secondly, records are created based upon the schema.

-Taxonopy is mainly used through the command line, as present, so all the commands below are executed in a [Windows PowerShell].
-The root command is called `taxonopy` and you can get help by typing:
+Taxonopy is mainly used through a command line interface (CLI), as present, so all the commands below are executed in a [Windows PowerShell].
+The root CLI command is called `taxonopy` and it provides help by typing:

 ```
 > taxonopy -h